Companies need to know the impact that new technologies such as AI might have on their business, says Guendalina Dondé

 Artificial intelligence technologies are not ethical or unethical per se.
 The real issue is the manner in which businesses use them, which should never undermine human ethical values.
 An example can be found in the US criminal justice system, which is increasingly resorting to the use of AI to ease the burden of managing such a large case load.
 After investigating the criminal risk assessment system used in sentencing and parole hearings across the US, New York-based non-profit ProPublica argued that it was misrepresenting the recidivism risks of convicts, suggesting that there is a systematic racial bias in the risk estimation.

 It is essential that companies know the risks, the impacts and side effects that new technologies might have on their business and stakeholders.
 To this end, we have identified the founding values that form the cornerstone for an ethical framework of ARTIFICIAL Intelligence in business: Accuracy, Respect of privacy, Transparency, Interpretability, Fairness, Integrity, Control, Impact, Accountability and Learning.

-Built environment professionals, innovators and global influencers will reconvene in New York for the RICS World Built Environment Forum Summit 2019.
+Built environment professionals, innovators and global influencers will reconvene in Shenzhen, China for the RICS World Built Environment Forum Summit 2020.